jcollard/unm-hip/README.md

 <p>
 <pre>outline :: (Image img, BinaryPixel (Pixel img), Eq (Pixel img)) => img -> img</pre>

-Given an image, outline returns an image where edge pixels are set to the value on and non-edge pixels are set to the value off.
+Given an image, <b>outline</b> returns an image where edge pixels are set to the value on and non-edge pixels are set to the value off.
 Pixel (i, j) is an edge pixel iff its value is different than the value of either pixel (i, j+1) or pixel (i+1, j).